-It is in one’s own interest to secure and insure his health, wealth and property.
-Tracing back in time for a few years, insurance policy was considered to be useful to safeguard the revenues in the future.
-However, in this day and age, the mounting risk of financial uncertainties makes it necessary to have an insurance cover has helped the Indian insurance industry bloom in the recent years.
-The approval by the Union cabinet for the hike in FDI in insurance from 26% to 49% ensures a bright a future for the Indian insurance industry.
+It is in one’s own interest to secure and insure his health, wealth, and property.
+Tracing back in time for a few years, the insurance policy was considered to be useful to safeguard the revenues in the future.
+However, in this day and age, the mounting risk of financial uncertainties makes it necessary to have an insurance cover has helped the Indian insurance industry boom in recent years.
+The approval by the Union cabinet for the hike in FDI in insurance from 26% to 49% ensures a bright future for the Indian insurance industry.

-The main reason to insure ones interest is protection against future financial losses.
-It offers the insured a peace-of-mind to help him achieve a higher productivity.
+The main reason to ensure one’s interest is protection against future financial losses.
+It offers the insured peace of mind to help him achieve higher productivity.
 It helps to attain a sense of security that he will remain safe from financial hardship (expect deductibles and co-pay, to be explained further).
-These hardships could be the result of theft, loss of income or medical emergencies.
+These hardships could be the result of theft, loss of income, or medical emergencies.
 When insured with covers like Medi-Claim and personal Accident, it helps to remain self-dependent.
 Especially for senior and retired citizens, whose medical expenses gain a lot of attention, It is a good brace.
-Furthermore, it motivates welfare of employees and helps as a strong support for business continuation.
-It also acts as a saviour from re-adjustment needs at the time of occurrence of an event that result in severe losses.
+Furthermore, it motivates the welfare of employees and helps as strong support for business continuation.
+It also acts as a savior from re-adjustment needs at the time of occurrence of an event that results in severe losses.